Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 console.log(i); // This will throw an error because 'i' is not defined outside the loop

-## 5) Null vs undefined

-Undefined: It means a variable has been declared but hasn't been assigned a value yet.
-Essentially, it represents the absence of any value.
-It's like an empty container that hasn't been filled yet.
-If you declare a variable x but don't assign any value to it, its value will be undefined. let  x;
-console.log(x); // output : undefined

-Null: It's explicitly assigned by a programmer to represent an empty or non-existent value.
-It's like saying "there is nothing here on purpose."
-For example:

-If you assign null to a variable y, you're explicitly saying that y has no value. let  y = null;
-console.log(y); // output: null

 ## 6) this keyword use in js  -  this in JavaScript refers to the current object or context.